-GPU cluster is intended for fast solving of multi-frequency problems of medium or relatively large size, and solving of electrically extremely large problems.
+GPU Cluster solver is intended for fast solving of multi-frequency problems of medium or relatively large size on one side, and solving of electrically extremely large single-frequency problems on the other.
 In that sense, there are two operation modes of WIPL-D GPU Cluster Solver:

 - Single-node solver – each cluster node simulates independent frequency samples or independent projects

-- Multi frequency project is automatically divided into single frequency projects, which are run on different cluster nodes
+- Multi frequency project is automatically divided into a number of single frequency projects, which are run in parallel on different cluster nodes

 - Multi-node solver – multiple nodes are employed in solving of one problem

-- All simulation steps (matrix fill-in, matrix inversion and post-processing) are performed on all employed nodes
+- All simulation steps (matrix fill-in, matrix inversion and post-processing) are executed one after another, each in parallel on all of the nodes employed

-- Maximum dimension of the solvable problem is significantly increased
+- Maximum number of unknowns, which in most cases directly translates into maximum electrical size of the solvable problem, is significantly increased

 Since each cluster configuration is unique, our solution is custom-made to best fit both, the available hardware and customer’s budget.
 For more info on our GPU cluster solution, please contact our Tech support.

-Below are shown some examples of projects that were simulated on custom-made GPU cluster using the appropriate solver.
+Sample projects that were simulated on custom-made GPU cluster using the WIPL-D Cluster solver are presented below.

 Configuration of the cluster used for the simulations